EGI-Federation/documentation/content/en/users/datatransfer/api/_index.md

 yum install python-fts -y
 ```

-For using the  bindings, you need to import fts3.rest.client.easy, although for
+For using the  bindings, you need to import `fts3.rest.client.easy`, although for
-convenience it can be renamed as something else
+convenience it can be renamed as something else:

 ```console
 import fts3.rest.client.easy as fts3